ChandraRunnels/Hops_School_Project/README.md

 ## Analytical Technique:

 The biggest thing I learned while doing this assignment was to map out what I was planning to do.
 While I was working with the data, I had assumed the the greatest yield per acre automatically meant the greatest profit and failed to take in consideration the price.
+Which is why I made the new column in my data set.

 <table>
 <tr><th> 2018 Price/lb </th><th>2019 Price/lb </th><th>2020 Price/lb </th></tr>